Grading

 Once students have completed their assignments, they notify the teacher by using the Education > Mark as Completed menu in the IDE.
 Instructors can also mark the assignment as complete or change the status to incomplete.
 Follow these steps to view and grade the assignments:

-1. Open the assignment and view the students that have a green check mark to the left of their name.
+1. Open the assignment and view the students who have a check mark to the left of their name in the Completed column.
 This indicates that they have marked as complete.

 Grading Access

-1. Optionally, click the Filter drop-down and choose one of the following options to filter the list of students based on the status of the assignments:
+1. You can click the status drop-down if you want to filter the list of students based on the status of their assignments.
+For example, Started, Completed or Needs Grading.

-1. Click the Options menu and choose Open the Project to start grading the student’s assignment.
+2. Click the three vertical dots in the Actions column and choose Open student’s project to start grading the student’s assignment.

-• On the Course dashboard, click the Grade icon > Add Grade and complete the fields.
+• On the Course dashboard, click the item in the Grade column for that student and complete the fields.
 You can also add comments.

 Assign Grade